artefactual/archivematica-storage-service-docs/administrators.rst

 Keep in mind that in a default installation of Archivematica, the dashboard is running in Apache on port 80.
 So it is not possible to make nginx run on port 80 on the same machine.
-If you install the storage service on its own server, you can set it to use port 80.
+If you install the Storage Service on its own server, you can set it to use port 80.

 Make sure to adjust the dashboard UUID in the Archivematica dashboard under